-She most recently served as Chairwoman of VEON Ltd, a global telecom company where she held the roles of Chairwoman from June 2017 and Chairwoman and CEO from December 2018 until June 2020.
+Ursula most recently served as Chairwoman of VEON Ltd, a global telecommunications company, where she held the roles of Chairwoman from June 2017 and Chairwoman and CEO from December 2018 until June 2020.

-She joined Xerox as a mechanical engineering intern in 1980 and during her career held leadership posts spanning corporate services, manufacturing, and product development.
-During her tenure as CEO, Ursula helped transform the company from a global leader in document technology to the world’s most diversified business services company serving enterprises and governments of all sizes.
+Ursula joined Xerox as a mechanical engineering intern in 1980 and during her career, held leadership posts spanning corporate services, manufacturing, and product development.
+During her tenure as CEO, Ursula helped transform the company from a global leader in document technology to the world’s most diversified business services company, serving enterprises and governments of all sizes.
 Shortly after being named CEO, she spearheaded the largest acquisition in Xerox history, the $6.4 billion purchase of Affiliated Computer Services.

-Ursula, who regularly appears on Fortune’s and Forbes’ list of the world’s most powerful women, is a Director of Uber, Exxon Mobil, Endeavor, Waystar, IHS Towers and Plum Acquisition I. She is also Non-Executive Chairwoman of Teneo, a global CEO advisory firm.
+Ursula, who regularly appears on Fortune’s and Forbes’ list of the world’s most powerful women, is a Director of Uber, Exxon Mobil, Endeavor Group Holdings, Waystar, IHS Towers and Plum Acquisition I, and MerchantE.
+She is also Non-Executive Chairwoman of Teneo Holdings LLC.

-Former U.S. President Obama appointed Ursula to help lead the White House national program on Science, Technology, Engineering and Math (STEM) from 2009-2016 and appointed her as Chair of the President’s Export Council from 2015-2016 after her service as Vice Chair from 2010-2015.
-Ursula also served as the Vice Chair of the Business Roundtable and the Chair of the Technology CEO’s Council.
+Former U.S. President Obama appointed Ursula to help lead the White House national program on Science, Technology, Engineering and Math (STEM) from 2009 to 2016 and appointed her as Chair of the President’s Export Council from 2015 to 2016, after her service as Vice Chairwoman from 2010 to 2015.
+Ursula also served as the Vice Chairwoman of the Business Roundtable and the Chairwoman of the Technology CEO’s Council.